 Pakistan’s Foreign Office confirmed that PM Sharif’s single-day visit will include paying condolences and participating in the funeral rites of the late Khamenei.

 Khamenei's casket was placed at Tehran's Imam Khomeini Grand Mosalla for people to pay their respects on Friday.
-It will move to Qom on Monday, then to Najaf and Karbala in Iraq, before burial at Mashhad's Imam Reza Shrine on July 9, according to their local media.
+It will move to Qom on Monday, then to Najaf and Karbala in Iraq, before burial at Mashhad's Imam Reza Shrine on July 9, according to Iranian local media.

 Iran's Foreign Ministry said that roughly 100 countries sent their delegations, including Russia's Dmitry Medvedev and senior Chinese lawmaker He Wei.
 Officials project turnout as high as 20 million.